MRDGH2821/MRDGH2821/Resume_Section.md

 # Resume Section

-This Section is currently under development.
-Specifically meant for company officials.
-Still feel free to take inspiration!
+Greetings!

+I'm Mihir Rabade, an Aspiring Software Engineer.
+I highly recommend you to see my [LinkedIn profile][lkn] along with this page.
+Also you may optionally check out my other [profiles](./Myself_On_internet.md)

 <br>Click [here](README.md) to go back to main page

-Respected Sir/Madam,
-Most of the details which you find here, might feel generic to you.
-Actually I intend to keep it that way, at the same time I will put links to Resume made Specifically for your company.
-This document can be said as template for my Resume.

 ## SWOCT Analysis of Myself